akn714/dora/README.md

-# Dora
+# NYX
-Meet 'Dora' a screen aware CLI agent.
+Meet 'NYX' a screen aware CLI agent.

 #### Features
 - Able to see your screen while chatting.